luatamer/path/README.md

 ### NAME is.socket
 #### DESCRIPTION
-filepath exists and is character special
+filepath exists and is socket

 _____________________________________________________________________________

-### NAME is.chracter
+### NAME is.character
 #### DESCRIPTION
 filepath exists and is character special